 Privacy Preserving AI Technologies Explained

-An overview of key privacy-preserving AI technologies, including Federated Learning, Differential Privacy, and Homomorphic Encryption, and how they protect user data.
+An overview of key privacy-preserving AI technologies, including Federated Learning, Differential Privacy, and Homomorphic Encryption, and how they.

 As artificial intelligence becomes more integrated into our lives, it's being trained on increasingly vast and personal datasets.
 This creates a fundamental tension between building powerful AI models and protecting user privacy.
 Privacy-preserving AI is a field of technologies designed to resolve this tension, allowing us to gain the benefits of AI without sacrificing our personal data.